SolarNetwork/nifty-tou/docs/md/nifty-tou.temporalrangestariff.all_months.md

 ## TemporalRangesTariff.ALL\_MONTHS property

-Range for all months of a year: 1 - 12.
+Range for all months of a year: 1 - 12 (inclusive).

 **Signature:**